 Welcome Message

 The Gathering is a partnership between the First Nations Leadership Council (comprised of the BC Assembly of First Nations, the First Nations Summit and the Union of BC Indian Chiefs) and the Government of British Columbia.
-As one of the largest meetings of provincial and First Nations leaders in the country, the Gathering is designed to recognize, respect and honour relationships between our respective governments, and facilitate joint dialogue and collaboration.
+As one of the largest meetings of provincial and First Nations leaders in the country, the Gathering is designed to recognize, respect and honour relationships, and foster joint dialogue and collaboration through plenary dialogues, discussion, and one-on-one meetings.

 One-on-one meetings between First Nations leaders and provincial government representatives will be offered on-site.
-Please register and request your individual meetings as soon as possible.
+Please register and request meetings as soon as possible.

 Agenda